12 Natural Hair Myths You Need To Stop Believing

 Curly or kinky hair, because it is thicker and can soak up more oils, might need less washing but the myth that you should never wash your natural hair is just that a myth.
 You need to cleanse your hair from product build-up, dusk, and dirt, which can cover your hair and clogged you prose robbing it of vital nutrients.
 But whether you use a shampoo or not is totally up to you.

-If you are worried about damaging your hair during shampooing or losing moisture try using a Pre-Shampoo treatment.
-Simply apply your favorite oil or butter to your hair before you shampoo your hair.
+If you are worried about damaging your hair during shampooing or losing moisture try using a Pre-Shampoo treatment, like our Grwoth Oil Scalp Treatment.
+Simply apply your treatment to your hair & scalp before you shampoo your hair.
 Leave the oil in for 30min or overnight and your locks will feel super soft and moistures after you wash them.

 Or try co-washing instead of shampooing.
 Simply use your everyday conditioner or a cleansing condition to wash your hair and skip the shampoo altogether.
 Whilst co-washing will not get rid of build-up from grease and silicones it is a great way to refresh your hair and rehydrate your strands without using stripping away any of its natural oil.

 4. Protective Styles Make Your Hair Grow Faster